cl4cnam/funcSug/README.md

 This is a new concurrent programming language (in progress, but it already works) loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) of Jean-Ferdy Susini.

-The goal of the language is to enable a better structure of code, that is, a 'more natural, more readable' structure.
+The goal of the language is to enable a better structure of code, that is, a more natural and more readable structure.

 In this language, you can write
 ```